routerarchitects/ra-est-proxy/docs/ca_handler.md

         return(error, certificate, poll_identifier, rejected)
 ```

 You can add additional methods according to your needs.
-You can also add configuration options to acme_srv.cfg allowing you to configure the ca_handler according to your needs.
+You can also add configuration options to est_proxy.cfg allowing you to configure the ca_handler according to your needs.
 Check the [certifier_ca_handler.py](../examples/ca_handler/certifier_ca_handler.py) especially the `_config_load()` method for further details.